TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

 Using the OAuth 2.1 Client Credentials flow, your application exchanges its client credentials for a short-lived bearer token, which is then used to authenticate API requests.
 By separating long-lived credentials from day-to-day API traffic, Atlas Commerce improves security while providing a familiar and standards-based developer experience.

 With authentication configured, you're ready to make your first API request and begin integrating with the Atlas Commerce platform.

+---

+# Frequently Asked Questions

+## How often should I request a new access token?

+Request an access token once and reuse it until it expires.
+Do not request a new token before every API call unless your application architecture specifically requires it.

+---

+## Should I cache access tokens?

+Yes.

+Applications should securely cache access tokens until they expire.
+Reusing tokens reduces unnecessary network traffic and improves application performance.

+---

+## Can multiple services share one access token?

+They can, provided they belong to the same trusted application and security boundary.
+However, Atlas Commerce recommends issuing separate credentials for independent applications whenever practical to simplify auditing and credential rotation.

+---

+## Can I use sandbox credentials in production?

+No.

+Sandbox and production environments are completely isolated.
+Each environment requires its own application registration and credentials.

+---

+## Can I include my Client Secret in browser or mobile applications?

+No.

+Client Secrets must never be distributed to untrusted environments.
+Browser-based applications and native mobile applications should use authentication flows specifically designed for public clients.

+---

+## What happens when an access token expires?

+The API returns a `401 Unauthorized` response indicating that the supplied token is no longer valid.
+Your application should request a new access token from the authorization server before retrying the request.

+---

+## Why doesn't Atlas Commerce accept Client Secrets on every request?

+Separating authentication from API requests reduces the exposure of long-lived credentials and aligns with modern OAuth security practices.
+Only the authorization server receives your Client Secret.
+Business APIs accept only bearer access tokens.